KaylanTussey/3DD/README.md

 ![alt text](d3.png)

-## Open "3D D Programming Language Symbol.glb" in 3D Viewer, or in Paint3D on windows 10
+## Open "3D D Programming Language Symbol.glb" in 3D Viewer, or in Paint3D on windows 10.
+Also, you can use d3.png as a canvas.